Act of Waste: Voluntary, Permissive & Ameliorative Types

-The act of waste is a crucial real estate term that you should be familiar with, as we often see tenants making poor decisions and causing property damage.
+The act of waste is a crucial real estate term that you should be familiar with, as tenants sometimes cause damage through intentional or negligent actions.
 In real estate, waste involves the intentional or negligent destruction, damage, or deterioration of a property by someone in possession of it.

 It might seem like a simple term, but there’s quite a lot to learn about it.
 So, keep reading, because as a real estate professional, you need to understand how to address and prevent waste.
 This is essential for protecting property value, managing client expectations, and effectively handling legal and financial responsibilities.